skosachiov/linux-remote-assistance/README.md

 # linux-remote-assistance

 The control system is two one-liners in the bash language and ssh server with no-shell user.
-Graphical shell - zenith.
+Graphical shell is zenity.